Shameer-R/RamHacks2025/README.md

-Results: **2nd Place**

-We think Ruth did the crimes and here are the reasons
+### Overview
+In this project, our goal was to analyze a dataset of crime evidence and identify the most likely suspect.
+Using data analysis and custom scripts, our team determined that Ruth was the primary suspect.
+### Findings

-She claimed she was away for the entire week, but when we checked phone records we caught her within a 3/4 mile radius at 2 of the crimes, and on Linden street during the time a breakin happened. she clearly lied about being away, for what reason?
+- **Alibi check**: Ruth claimed she was out of town all week, but phone location data showed her within ¾ mile of two crime scenes and on Linden Street during a reported break-in.
-She also owns all homes broken into, every single one, she might have knowledge of where things are and when the tenants are out.
-When run through our program Ruth also comes up as the top suspect so we think its her.
+- **Property ownership**: She owned every home that was broken into, giving her possible inside access and knowledge of tenant routines.
+- **Program results**: After running our analysis scripts, Ruth was consistently ranked as the top suspect.

+### My Contribution
+I worked on a team of three to write scripts that analyzed and compared data points such as phone records, property ownership, and timelines.
+I also developed a Python-based user interface to visualize the data and make the results easier to interpret.
+Our combined analysis led us to identify Ruth as the most likely suspect and earn 2nd place in the competition.